lpraetorius/Nengo_Zbrodoff/README.md

 # Nengo_Zbrodoff
 A Nengo model designed to count, learn and retrieve alphabet-arithmetic problems.

+## Installation
+The model was designed using Nengo (version 2.8.0).
+Nengo requires python3 (version 3.6.8).

+To improve computing time, the OpenCL version of nengo was used (nengo-ocl version 1.4.0). nengo-ocl requires pyopencl (version 2018.1.1).
+The model failed to run using newer versions of pyopencl.
+NOTE: It is advised to use the nengo-ocl version included in this repository, as it contains a few additional files.

 ## Nengo Model
 The following files contain different stages of development for the Nengo model. final_model.py contains the main model.
 ### final_model.py